Welcoming corporate into a new paradigm

 It reduces stress, re-balances emotions, enhances performance and alpha and theta brainwaves for creativity, and increases both quality of life and quality of work life – or to put it another way, it de-frags, re-boots, optimises and upgrades.

-Most particularly in relation to high stress positions, shift work and those exposed to danger and trauma (military forces, emergency workers etc.) there is an expanding awareness in management of a duty of care.
+Most particularly in relation to high-stress positions, shift work and those exposed to danger and trauma (military forces, emergency workers, hospital staff, etc.) there is an expanding awareness in management of a duty of care.